 You thought that you have a beautiful and healthy lawn.
 Until one day.
 Then, you realize that your grass is dying and it doesn’t look that good anymore.
-There are many reasons why this can happen, but the most common reason is because of the sod webworm.
+There are many reasons why this can happen, but the most common reason is the sod webworm.

 These worms can damage your lawn in no time.
 And, it is important to make sure that you are knowing as much as possible about these worms.
 This is the only way that you can be sure to prevent these worms and to get rid of them.